openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_IE.md

 | Operand | Description |
 | :-----: | ----------- |
-| `input1` | ranked tensor of 8-bit signless integer or 16-bit float or 32-bit float or QuantizedType values
+| `input1` | ranked tensor of 8-bit signless integer or 16-bit float or 32-bit float or 32-bit signed integer or 64-bit signed integer or QuantizedType values
-| `input2` | ranked tensor of 8-bit signless integer or 16-bit float or 32-bit float or QuantizedType values
+| `input2` | ranked tensor of 8-bit signless integer or 16-bit float or 32-bit float or 32-bit signed integer or 64-bit signed integer or QuantizedType values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `output` | ranked tensor of 8-bit signless integer or 16-bit float or 32-bit float or QuantizedType values
+| `output` | ranked tensor of 8-bit signless integer or 16-bit float or 32-bit float or 32-bit signed integer or 64-bit signed integer or QuantizedType values

 ### `IE.Asin` (vpux::IE::AsinOp)